Adapt or die.AI made it that simple.

 Build so strong that countries compete for you.
 Mobility is a side effect.

-Proof: Qualified for Canada SUV, US O-1A.
+Proof: Qualified for multiple countries.
 Chose Toronto anyway.
 Optionality beats desperation.

 Only Charge for What AI Can't Eat